Hallsville North Elementary

 As the first year progressed, a shift in beliefs and actions began to occur.
 Through close monitoring of team planning, instructional practices, and student data, teams and administrators were able to see the progress and success of students.
 RTI meetings were scheduled to take place every three to four weeks.
 These meetings were non-negotiable so that students received prescriptive Tier 2 and Tier 3 interventions.
 It was obvious that the school culture was interdependent on both PLC and RTI.
 Teams and staff began to form a true community, which set the tone of what North Elementary decided to embrace "Creating a learning environment where learning is powerful!"

 North Elementary has faced various changes.
-There have been two principals, three counselors, six assistant principals, and several lead teacher changes.
+There have been two principals, three counselors, seven assistant principals, and several lead teacher changes.
 The campus has stayed dedicated towards best practices and collaboration.
 We reflect on our goals and work towards ensuring that all decisions reflect our beliefs.
 Collaboration time continues to be a natural part of our work week, along with looking at data, and having meaningful conversations about instruction, assessment, and student progress.
 Keeping the end in mind, grade level teams review and create the common assessment for the focus skills then move forward in their planning of aligned instructional practices to ensure that we have a guaranteed and viable curriculum.
 Based on a culture of trust, teachers are secure with being honest about their needs and the validity of student data.
 This continues to be the foundational beliefs that North Elementary embraces, to ensure student and teacher success.

 1. Monitoring student learning on a timely basis.